-The specification of a particular "flow component type" must clearly identify what the criteria used to match packets forwarded by the router is.
+The specification of a particular "Flow Spec Component Type" must clearly identify what the criteria used to match packets forwarded by the router is.
 This criteria should be meaningful across router hops and not depend on values that change hop-by-hop such as TTL or Layer 2 encapsulation.